-The prospect of getting arrested and going to jail is a scary and stressfull idea, not only for the person who is incarcerated, but also their family and friends.
-The goal of this guide is to give information and advice that you’ll need to make the process less stressfull.
+The prospect of getting arrested and going to jail is a scary and stressful idea, not only for the person who is incarcerated, but also their family and friends.
+The goal of this guide is to give information and advice that you’ll need to make the process less stressful.
 If you have a question, just ask it in the comment section below, and also any comments or tips that might help other people in the same situation would be appreciated.

 Mason County Detention Center